 Carver: In terms of seed-stage funding and mentorship through the accelerators that are available like Propel ICT we have a very solid foundation.
 There’s no shortage of talented folks and ideas in this province, and securing financing is possible here; I won’t say it’s simple but it can be done.
 Scaling up from that starting point is the next challenge we need to tackle.

-I’ve been fortunate enough to travel to a number of startup hubs, and while startup communities in general tend to be tightly-knit, this region stands out as incredibly supportive.
+I’ve been fortunate enough to travel to a number of startup hubs, and while startup communities tend to be tightly-knit, this region stands out as incredibly supportive.
 On any given day I know that if we have a challenge, whatever it may be, we can reach out to an extensive network and have any number of people ready to help.

 ONB: How competitive is your space?